KTC96/project-one/README.md

 ### Media

 * The images on the home page were taken from [Pixabay](https://pixabay.com/).
-* The images on content page were taken from [Pexels](https://www.pexels.com/). i=lifecycle image cdc
+* The images on content page were taken from [Pexels](https://www.pexels.com/).
+* Through Pexels I also found more suitable images using [CDC](https://www.cdc.gov/)
+* The image of T.Brucei on the parasites page was taken by myself during unviversity study.

 ### Acknowldegements

-I would like to thank two of my course collegues Mia and Hope for their help in understanding some concepts.
+I would like to thank two of my course collegues Mia Rasmussen and Hope Tracy for their help in understanding coding concepts.
 I would also like to thank my mentor Jack for checking my code and supporting me through this project.